CFL: 7th season

 First interception: Nov.
 3, 2018, at BC

-Honour: Stamps’ nominee in 2019 for the Jake Gaudaur award, which goes to the Canadian player who best demonstrates strength, perseverance, courage, comradeship and contribution to Canadian communities
+Honoured: Stamps’ nominee in 2019 for the Jake Gaudaur award which goes to the Canadian player who best demonstrates strength, perseverance, courage, comradeship and contribution to Canadian communities

 Wiggan made 36 total tackles and led the Gaels with 5.5 sacks in 2014 during his final season at Queen’s.
 He led Ontario University Athletics with four fumble recoveries and also had 12 tackles for loss and one forced fumble.
 Wiggan was named a second-team OUA all-star.
 In 2013, he recorded 28 total tackles along with three pass breakups, 5.5 sacks and two forced fumbles and was named a first-team conference all-star for a second consecutive season.
 He was chosen to play in the 2013 East-West Bowl.
 In 2012, Wiggan led the Gaels with six sacks and also recorded 30.5 tackles including 6.5 tackles for loss.